imjorgemor/next-commerce-mvp/README.md

 ```

 ## Roadmap
-Use this base ecommerce template to develop your own amazing ecommerce platforms.
+Use this base ecommerce template to develop your own amazing ecommerce platform.